-child will need the four associated stick-ons, glue sticks, and some crayons.
-Help the children glue on the building parts in the right places and then color the picture.
+Each child will need a "The Parts of God's House" page, the four associated stick-ons, glue sticks, and some crayons (optional).
+Begin by helping the children complete the dot-to-dot exercise to complete the house.
+Help them glue on the parts in the right places as you talk below.